Beloved Fleetwood Mac Skateboarder Reflects on Viral Fame

 Less than two weeks ago, using the words cranberry juice, skateboarding and Fleetwood Mac in the same sentence might have only seemed possible in a game of Mad Libs.
 But thanks to Nathan Apodaca, or as he’s known on TikTok, 420doggface208, they’re now synonymous with one of the best viral videos of 2020.

 The Sept.
-25 clip—which has racked up nearly 30 million views on TikTok alone—features Apodaca filming himself leisurely skateboarding down a highway while sipping Ocean Spray cran-raspberry juice straight from the bottle and lip-syncing to Fleetwood Mac’s classic 1977 song “Dreams.”
+25 clip—which has racked up over 35 million views on TikTok alone—features Apodaca filming himself leisurely skateboarding down a highway while sipping Ocean Spray cran-raspberry juice straight from the bottle and lip-syncing to Fleetwood Mac’s classic 1977 song “Dreams.”
 (The song has since captured its biggest streaming week ever and shot to No. 1 on iTunes.)

 There are no special effects or hidden messages in the video.
 It’s simply a study in “good vibes only.”
 But as far as Apodaca’s concerned, that’s the reason it’s resonated so strongly with people.